VasylMagora/azure-iot-edge-get-started/README.md

 **About this document**

-This document describes how to connect Hivecell One device running Ubuntu 18.04 with Azure IoT Edge Runtime and Device Management and run simple package from Azure Marketplace.
+This document describes how to connect Hivecell One device running Ubuntu 18.04 with Azure IoT Edge Runtime and Device Management and run a simple package from Azure Marketplace.
 This multi-step process includes:

 -   Configuring Azure IoT Hub
 -   Deploying Azure IoT Runtime on device
 -   Registering your IoT device
--   Deploing client component to test device management capability
+-   Deploying client component to test device management capability

 <a name="Prerequisites"></a>
 # Step 1: Prerequisites